 The East-West Chanoyu Center is a 501(c)(3) non-profit organization, and all contributions qualify as charitable deductions.
 EWCC’s EIN is 91-1303408.
 Donations can be made via Zelle to 206.328.6018 or by check to EWCC c/o JCCCW, 1414 S. Weller Street, Seattle, WA 98144.

-EWCC sustains its programs through activities and grants while maintaining low overhead costs.
-However, to complete the tearooms, we need your support.
-The initial phase of construction is finished, but the tearooms now require the expertise of a skilled Japanese-style carpenter to frame the tatami mats, construct the two tokonoma, install sliding shoji doors and railings, and much more.
-A total of $25,000 (with a matching grant) will complete the tearooms.
-Please consider making a contribution, large or small.
-Thank you for your support!
+EWCC sustains its programs through a combination of activities and grants, all while keeping overhead costs low.
+Thanks to your generous support, the first phase of the tearooms' construction is now complete.
+However, the tearooms still require the expertise of a skilled Japanese-style carpenter to complete essential details such as framing the tatami mats, constructing the two tokonoma, installing sliding shoji doors and railings, and more.
+We are excited to share that King County 4Culture has awarded EWCC a matching grant of $25,000 to help complete the tearooms.
+Thank you again for your continued support!

-We sincerely appreciate the generous support of King County 4Culture in ‘Building for Equity’ funding for the tearoom construction, as well as ‘Arts Sustained’ support for programs throughout the year.
+We acknowledge the generous support of King County 4Culture in ‘Building for Equity’ funding for the tearoom construction, as well as ‘Arts Sustained’ support for programs throughout the year.